elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

 As a consequence of the above operation, the output in Dashboard Visualization component would reflect computation from Sept 2020 (Day 1) rather than the original one from Aug 2020 (Day 0).

-Navigate to Weather Operations Center and verify that the query results reflect computational change due to temporal movement from Day 0 to Day 1.
+Navigate to Environmental Intelligence Suite and verify that the query results reflect computational change due to temporal movement from Day 0 to Day 1.